-The EDS provides a RESTful web interface to person data, which is returned in an XML format (specifically, DSMLv1).
+The EDS RESTful Person service provides a RESTful web interface to person data, which is returned in an XML format (specifically, DSMLv1).
+This service is a High Availablity service.
 This interface takes a simple HTTP GET request as input, using a unique identifier to locate the person for which to retrieve and provision attribute values.
 The identifier supplied in the request can be any of the following (the RESTful interface will automatically deduce the identifier type from the format):

 - Student ID (SID)

 As this is a RESTful interface, each person is treated as a discrete resource with a globally unique URI endpoint.
 An example request, for the fictitious UA_ID "111222333444", would look like this:

 Access to this interface requires authentication, using the application username and password provided during the registration process.
 The username and password are transmitted to the REST service via standard HTTP Basic authentication and are encrypted via HTTPS.

 Assuming that the resource (person) in the above example exists, the service will return a DSMLv1-formatted document: